Skip to main content

 Practicing self-care

+It’s not uncommon for foster and kinship carers to experience times of fatigue.
 When caring for your family and the children in your care, you can sometimes forget to prioritise your own self-care and wellbeing.
-However, it’s so important that you take the time for practicing self-care.
+However, it’s so important that you take time to practice self-care.
 This allows you to recharge and refocus so that you can be at your best for the young people you care for.

 Children need your full attention.
 They need you to listen to them and have the energy to take on life’s joys and challenges.
 When you don’t take breaks, you might start to experience increased levels of stress, poor judgement, sleep issues and feelings of being out of control.